-As the first and only designer at our growing startup, I get the work on everything!
-Some highlights of my experience so far:
+As the first and only designer and researcher at the startup, I was fortunate to touch on every aspect of our product and marketing.
+Some highlights of my experience:

-The rest of this post explains the thought process behind our latest update: the Home Tab.
+The rest of this post explains the thought process behind a big product release: the Home Tab.

 Understanding the problem

 Humble Dot is a team alignment tool for managers to setup check-ins with their team members.
 There are public questions for team collaboration and status updates, private questions for one-on-one matters, and social questions for team bonding.

 The grid view, shown below, provides a detailed snapshot of all team updates.
 Here, managers view all the responses at a glance and drill down to priorities and blockers if necessary.